-Intex’s 2867EG model is the latest addition to their Krystal Clear series, but with its own special twist.
-What sets it apart from its predecessors is its specially built in saltwater system that comes with E.C.O or electrocatalytic oxidation.
+Intex’s 2867EG model is the latest addition to their Krystal Clear series, but with its unique twist.
+What sets it apart from its predecessors is its specially built-in saltwater system that comes with E.C.O or electrocatalytic oxidation.

-Saltwater systems that have E.C.O are famous for their ability in balancing the amount of chlorine in the pool water.
+Saltwater systems that have E.C.O are famous for their ability to balance the amount of chlorine in the pool water.
 This not only keeps the pool water clean and safe but also reduces a lot of the harshness that excessive chlorine brings to your pool.

 Unlike the other substandard sand filters in the market, the 2867EG manages to catch floating algae along with the larger debris particles.